nprapps/mapturner/README.md

 ## Install

-You will need the following non-Python dependencies installed:
+You will need to have the following non-Python dependencies installed:

 * ogr2ogr (GDAL)
 * topojson